Liver cancer is the most common cancer in the world. There are two basic types of the disease:

 develop internally within the liver and complete surgical removal is not possible.

-The University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC)
+The University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC)

 offers a comprehensive Liver-Directed Therapies Program, providing